cu-swe4s-fall-2023/assignment-2-python-refresher-aiwe2320/README.md

 10/4/23  4:05PM:

 Implemented statistical functions to calculate mean, median, and standard deviation from a list.
 Statistical functions return None if unusable input.

+10/4/23 6:45PM:

+Implemented 12 unit tests to test the functionality of the statistical functions implemented in my_utils.